 Genealogical research

 The Danish Jewish Museum's collection contains both photos, objects and personal archives with relevance for family history studies.
-The options for searching and consulting relevant materials in the museum's collection appear here.
+You can read more about the options for searching and consulting relevant materials below the page 'the collection'.

 Inquiries that only concern genealogical and family history matters should be directed to The Society for Danish Jewish History.